 The following year, in a speech to the Academy of Sciences, Pasteur called for the creation of a research centre for infectious diseases such as rabies.
-The French government backed the initiative and with a host of private money, the Pasteur Institute was opened in Paris in 1888, with Louis Pasteur as its director.
+The French government backed the initiative and with a host of private money, and the Pasteur Institute was opened in Paris in 1888, with Louis Pasteur as its director.

 By a sad twist of fate, his work on vaccines and immunisation came too late for his own family.
-Pasteur had had five children with his wife — four daughters and a son — but three of his daughters ultimately died from infections: typhoid.
+Pasteur had sired five children with his wife — four daughters and a son — but three of his daughters ultimately died from typhoid.
 In November 1894, Pasteur himself became ill with kidney failure, and gradually grew weaker until he eventually died on 28 September 1895, at the age of 73.

 Thanks to Louis Pasteur, we came to understand that germs that caused septicemia and gangrene, among the many infections that used to ravage hospitals, where nearly a third of women once died from childbirth infections.
 And thanks to Pasteur, techniques could be devised to kill microbes and to control contamination and infection.